Celebrating Holidays in the Workplace

 First things first, the more people on a team is usually better.
 Creating a diverse planning committee should be your first step to create a more inclusive office.
 This committee should consist of a group of individuals with carrying beliefs.
 Each individual will have their perspective on the holidays, making it a group discussion on how to go forth with celebrations.
 A group of individuals with different beliefs will develop some great ways to create a highly inclusive workplace during December and throughout the year.
 Creating a committee is a great way to start celebrating the holidays in the workplace.

 Imagine having your office come to work on Christmas for a holiday party?
 The attendance will more than likely be at an all-time low because the last thing people want is to celebrate Christmas at work rather than with family.
 The same goes for other religious holidays.

-Make sure to check the interfaith calendar before scheduling your end of the year office party.
+Make sure to check the interfaith calendar before scheduling your end-of-the-year office party.
 For example, organizing a holiday party on Dec.
 2 will interfere with Hanukkah.

 Host a Voluntary Party

 At your next holiday party, make sure not to have decorations for one specific holiday.
 A Christmas tree and ornaments may offend some individuals.
 Make sure to avoid having any holiday-specific decorations!
-Celebrating a specific holiday at a workplace party can cause others to feel non-included.
+Celebrating a particular holiday at a workplace party can cause others to feel non-included.